mgsrichard/kickstarter-analysis/Written_Report_Template.md

 ### Other Possible Analyses
 There are other analyses/tables we could look at.
-For example, have theses trends changed over the years as more fundraising has moved online?
+For example, have these trends changed over the years as more fundraising has moved online?
 It might be interesting to compare on a yearly basis.
 Also, we could look at the duration of the campaigns.
 Is it possible that having a couple more weeks makes it more likely for the campaign to be successful?
 Another possibility is that we could also do an analysis of size of individual donations, and figure out whether campaigns are more likely to be successful with many small donations or if having one or two large donations makes reaching the goal more likely.